Joseph Smith Treasure Seeking Accounts:

 and,

-■ That spirit had the ability to move the treasure from here to there, just like in early accounts of the golden plates.[4]
+■ That spirit had the ability to move the treasure from here to there, just like in early versions of the golden plate’s stories.[4]

 Almost Seven Years of Treasure Seeking: